Betta Fish Care

 Water Parameters : ph 6 - 7.5 | Temperature 75°F - 80°F | Water Hardness 5° to 20° dH

 Temperament / Behavior : Peaceful if given the right tank mates.
-They will become aggressive with other Bettas.
+They will become aggressive with other males and females.
 They may also become aggressive towards other fish with large fins such as guppies, angelfish and others.

-Breeding Bettas / Mating / Reproduction : Can be difficult since the male will fight the female if not introduced at the right time.
-For more information please read the breeding bettas and general info or this one Breeding the Betta.
+Breeding / Mating / Reproduction : Can be difficult since the male will fight the female if not introduced at the right time.
+For more information please read the breeding and general info article or this one on breeding them.

-Tank Mates : Not many because of their temperament and because of this betta fish fighting is an unfortunate "sport" in some parts of the world.
+Tank Mates : Not many because of their temperament and because of this, fighting is an unfortunate "sport" in some parts of the world.
 Tropical fish with regular size fins may do well, but avoid tropical fish with larger fins like guppies or angelfish.

 Tank Region : Top